danielmarbach/PerformanceTricksAzureSDK/README.md

   - For smaller local buffers, consider using the stack
 - Avoid unnecessary copying of memory

-## Brief overview over the terminologies used

-Quick sample of Azure Service Bus SDK
-Explain the layering
-Is this necessary?

 ## Avoid excessive allocations to reduce the GC overhead

 ### Think twice before using LINQ or unnecessary enumeration on the hot path